 - Professor of Law

-Halliday's research has been supported by fellowships from the American Council of Learned Societies, the National Endowment for the Humanities, the Mellon Foundation, and the American Philosophical Society.
-He is now working on two research projects: one exploring the archival and other material forms of judicial authority in the 18th century and the other concerned with the formation of the imperial constitution, and in particular, with the judicial role in the making of empire.
+Halliday's research has been supported by fellowships from the American Council of Learned Societies, the National Endowment for the Humanities, the Mellon Foundation and the American Philosophical Society.
+He is now working on two research projects.
+One explores how record keeping practices and other material forms (for instance, courtroom design) constituted law from the 16th century to the 20th, in England and throughout the British empire.
+The other is concerned with the judicial role in making empire.
+He is currently studying the Supreme Court of Ceylon in the early 19th century, their adoption of jury trials in criminal cases, and repeated contests between justices and the island's British governor, especially during security crises.
 Through all his work runs a persistent interest in rethinking English law’s history and the use of that history in U.S. courts, as well as an interest in the relationship of English law to other legal regimes around the globe.

 - Ph.D.University of Chicago1993